JuliaGraphs/Graphs.jl/docs/src/first_steps/access.md

 julia> last_added_vertex = nv(g)
 11
 ```
-Note that this index is NOT persistent if nodes added earlier are removed.
-In this case, the last index of the last node (`nv(g)`) is reassigned to the index recently deleted.
-As edges are often indexed by vertex indices, one has to be careful when working with edges indexed by nodes as well.
+Note that this index is NOT persistent if vertices added earlier are removed.
+When `rem_vertex!(g, v)` is called, `v` is "switched" with the last vertex before being deleted.
+As edges are identified by vertex indices, one has to be careful with edges as well.
 An edge added as `add_edge!(g, 3, 11)` can not be expected to always pass the `has_edge(g, 3, 11)` check:
 ```julia-repl
 julia> g = SimpleGraph(10)
 {10, 0} undirected simple Int64 graph